Before refinancing your mortgage, look at interest rates, your financial situation, market conditions and your refinance options.

 Deciding When to Refinance

-Deciding when to refinance comes down to looking at your total financial picture, your home equity, and your break-even point.
+Deciding when to refinance comes down to looking at your total financial picture, home equity and break-even point.
 Refinancing can be a good idea if you can save on monthly mortgage payments and the break-even point is under three years.
 Be sure to shop around and research lenders to find the best available rates, and carefully compare your monthly payments with all interest and fees.
 You can find some of the best mortgage refinance lenders and get started.

 Frequently Asked Questions

-What is mortgage refinancing?
+What is the 80/20 rule in refinancing?